vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 # Libraries
 We will add 2 libraries to the project.
 The first one is LZ4 compression library, which we will be using to compress the binary blobs.
-The second one is nhlomans Json library, which is the easiest to use json library for modern Cpp and its really nice to use.
+The second one is nhlomans Json library, which is the easiest to use json library for modern Cpp and it's really nice to use.

 * LZ4: https://github.com/lz4/lz4
 * Json: https://github.com/nlohmann/json